 Hitler has long been known for his enthusiasm in paranormal activities.
 During the renovations of the castle, skeletons of Nazi officers were found.
 Apparently, they were killed in the way of execution.

 The castle is one of the biggest royal residences in the world.
 It is situated in Edinburgh, Scotland.
 It was built in the 12th century, and since then became one of the richest in history.
 Among the reasons why it became among the creepiest places to visit is the personal reports of tourists.
 Visitors have attested that they heard and seen a headless drummer in the castle, which was proven by same reports since around 1650.

 The dark halls of the castle were also haunted by Lady Glamis.
 In 1537, Glamis was accused of witchcraft.
 As a customary, she was burned while her young son watched.
 Besides spirits of people, there are also stories that a ghost dog roams around the graveyard of the castle.

 Edinburgh Castle ghost stories were even strengthened by a study done by an English doctor with 240 volunteers.
 These people had to spend ten days in the castle.
 It was clarified that these people are not aware that the castle is haunted.
 Unfortunately, the results showed that the volunteers’ experiences were consistent – the castle is unlikely plagued with paranormal activities.

-Belcourt Castle.
-The United States castle was built in 1894.
+This United States castle was built in 1894.
 Back in the 19th century, it is already valued at more than $100 million.
-This behemoth was built by Oliver Belmont, who is also the poster child and heir to the family empire.
+This behemoth was built by Oliver Belmont, who lived in the castle and became the poster child and heir to the Belmont family empire.
 When the castle was completed, Belmont decided to travel and collect artifacts for the property.
 According to suspicions, the ghosts seen in the assets are mainly due to the objects brought by its owner.